yoonspark/blog/README.md

-# blog
-Collection of thoughts on programming, data analysis, etc.
+Thoughts on programming, data analysis, and other ways to use data to better our lives